Sankalpa-01/Sales-Management-System/README.md

 - 💰 Record and view payments
 - 📈 Dashboard with sales analytics and inventory alerts
 - 📄 AI-generated summaries for performance/feedback (optional extension)

+## LOGIN :
+gmail : lalu@gmail.com
+password : lalu123
+you can logout and login with this email and password.